nerdyrodent/AVeryComfyNerd/README.md

 # Overview
 A variety of ComfyUI related stuff.
 You'll need different models and custom nodes for each different workflow.

-# Trobleshooting
+# Troubleshooting
-* When troubleshooting, it's best to do _all_ of these steps until resolution
+* When troubleshooting (working to fix issues), it's best to do _all_ of these steps until resolution
 * These workflows require ComfyUI to run.
 See https://youtu.be/2r3uM_b3zA8 for an install guide
 * Install **ComfyUI Manager** next - https://github.com/ltdrdata/ComfyUI-Manager
 * Need a model or checkpoint?
 See the resources section below!